-While we strive to prepare & serve healthy meals onboard, our supply & Galley (kitchen) restrictions means we cannot cater to specific diets (i.e. gluten-free, vegan, celiac, etc.), We do have a Crew Galley on board, open 24/7, for any Crew member to cook and prepare their own food when desired.
+While we strive to prepare & serve healthy meals onboard, our supply & Galley (kitchen) restrictions mean we cannot cater to specific diets (i.e., gluten-free, vegan, celiac, etc.), We do have a Crew Galley onboard, open 24/7, for any Crew member to cook and prepare their own food when desired.

 How much does it cost to serve with Mercy Ships?

 Volunteers pay for their transportation to and from the ship’s location as well as monthly crew fees and all personal expenses.
 Crew fees are paid by every adult crewmember and vary depending on the length of commitment as well as the volunteer’s country of residence.

 Typical costs include crew fees, travel to and from the ship, personal expenses for socialising / stocking up on toiletries, travel insurance, and cheap Starbucks coffees!